Research

 Outcomes | What is the state of youth mental health & wellbeing today?
 Despite 45% of youth reporting mental health challenges, a majority of youth are optimistic about their future.
 This dual reality underscores the importance of holistic approaches to youth mental health and wellbeing.
 We must understand both to help youth thrive.

-In Abundance | Dorothy A. Johnson Center for Philanthropy | April 2024 ➤ In Abundance: An Analysis of the Thriving Landscape of Collective Giving in the U.S. explores the transformative impact of collective giving on philanthropy.
+In Abundance | An Analysis of the Thriving Landscape of Collective Giving in the U.S. | Johnson Center, Colmena-Consulting, and Philanthropy Together | April 2024 ➤ In Abundance: An Analysis of the Thriving Landscape of Collective Giving in the U.S. explores the transformative impact of collective giving on philanthropy.

 Practiced in cultures all around the world, collective giving brings people together to pool their resources, including time, talent, treasure, testimony, and ties — often referred to as the 5Ts.
 Groups like giving circles, SVP chapters, giving projects, and nonprofit-led circles have long served as democratic and philanthropic learning hubs — bringing historically marginalized voices into philanthropic decision-making spaces, challenging preconceived notions of who is considered a philanthropist, and elevating members as integral actors in our sector’s efforts to advance diversity, equity, and inclusion in giving.